The Trader Joe’s Hostage Situation: What We Know So Far

 According to updated reporting by CNN, a shooting occurred in the 1600 block of 32nd Street around 1:30 p.m.
 Pacific in which an elderly woman and a young woman, reportedly the grandmother and girlfriend of the suspect, were victims.

 A 9 News report stated that Sgt.
-Barry Montgomery said that the gunman is a teenager.
-Reportedly, he fled the scene in his grandmother’s car, accompanied by an unidentified female.
+Barry Montgomery said that the gunman fled the scene in his grandmother’s car, accompanied by an unidentified female.

 KAGS-TV reports that Officer Mike Lopez, a Los Angeles police spokesman, stated that officers spotted the suspect’s car near Hollywood and tried to pull him over.
 The man refused to stop, and a police chase ensued.